-The Dial (D) command is used to place a call through the modem.
-When this command is issued, the modem stops processing commands, dials the number indicated, and waits for a connection.
+Use the Dial (D) command to place a call through the modem.
+When you type the D command, the modem stops processing commands, dials the number indicated, and waits for a connection.

-If no connection is made within the period of time defined by the S7 command, the command is canceled, and the modem returns to command mode.
+If no connection occurs within the specific period of time defined by the S7 command, the command is canceled, and the modem returns to command mode (waits for the next command).